Skip to main contentSkip to search

 How to verify credentials

 The BACB maintains a free, public registry at bacb.com/registry.
 Search by name or certificate number to confirm active certification and check disciplinary history.
+For Ontario regulation, also check whether the clinical supervisor is registered with CPBAO when applicable.

 For OAP-funded services, ask your service provider to share the supervising BCBA's certificate number before services begin.
 This is a standard quality practice — not an unusual or confrontational request.

-The Ontario regulation gap
+Ontario regulation and supervision

 Frequently asked questions